Syed-rzv/CrisisLens-Submission/README.md

 First time: Docker downloads images and imports data (~5-10 minutes).

-Wait for these messages at the end after all containers are set up:
+Wait for these messages at the end, after all containers are set up:

 ```
 crisislens-backend   |  * Running on all addresses (0.0.0.0)